Chemistry in Everyday life - Notes, Topics, Formula, Books, FAQs

 Drug-Target interaction

 In the body, proteins act as enzymes in biological reactions and also act as receptors in the body's communication system.
 In biological reactions, proteins as enzymes facilitate the reaction of the substrate with the reagent.
-When the substrate comes closer to the enzyme then it binds to the enzyme and then with the help of reagent, chemical reaction happen and then the product is formed.
+When the substrate comes closer to the enzyme it binds to the enzyme and then with the help of a reagent, a chemical reaction happens and then the product is formed.

 (i) When the drug binds to the enzyme at the active site and thus no space available for the substrate and thus no chemical reaction proceeds.

-(ii) When the drug binds to the enzyme at some different site also known as allosteric site, but due to this binding, the shape of the enzyme changes and thus substrate is not able to bind with the enzyme and thus no chemical reaction proceeds.
+(ii) When the drug binds to the enzyme at some different site also known as an allosteric site, but due to this binding, the shape of the enzyme changes, and thus substrate is not able to bind with the enzyme, and thus no chemical reaction proceeds.

 Therapeutic Action of Different Classes of Drugs